 If you do want to take your child out of school for a special reason, talk to the teacher.
 It may be they're relaxed about it, or they might suggest the child takes some extra homework to make up.

-Failure to enrol a child between the ages of 6 and 16 can result in a $1000 fine.
-Police and the Child, Youth and Family service may also become involved.
+Failure to enrol a child between the ages of 6 and 16 can result in a $3000 fine.
+Police and the Ministry for Children may also become involved.

 The principal can (somewhat ironically) suspend her for truancy.
 If she is absent from her school for 20 consecutive school days without explanation, the principal can remove her from the school roll.

 Contact the school.
 They have a responsibility to ensure truancy is looked into and necessary resources are allocated to help remedy the situation.
 The school should talk to you about this and may suggest a meeting, where specific problems can be directed to the appropriate agency.

 No. The Bill of Rights Act protects all people in New Zealand from unreasonable searches, not just adults.
 A search should not be made of an entire school, or class, just because one student may be guilty of wrongdoing.
 These are known as "general searches" and will, in the absence of extraordinary circumstances, breach the Act.